 The MSW program's major objective is the education of students for advanced generalist practice in social work.
 The advanced generalist is adept at direct service delivery with individuals, families, groups, and communities, and also has indirect practice capabilities in the areas of supervision, administration, program development and evaluation.

 The BSW Program was accredited in 1974 by the Council on Social Work Education.
-The MSW program received initial accreditation in June 2003.
-Both programs are currently fully accredited by the Council on Social Work Education and will be considered for reaffirmation in June 2013.
+The MSW program received initial accreditation in June 2003, and received reaffirmation in June 2013 for eight years, through June 2021.